schmittsfn/dsymrename/README.md

 Given a directory with several .dSYMs, finds the .dSYM for a given binary image name and replaces its internal UUID with the given UUID.

+Most probably used for cases where you have missing dSYMs on Firebase Crashlytics even though you uploaded the ones from appstoreconnect.

 ### Usage:
 ```
 dsymrename <binName> <UUID> [--path]